elizabethangelalorenza/documentations/guide/vayu.md

 6. Reboot to System
 7. Enjoy!

-Clean Flash from other custom ROM with OSS vendor build (OSS):
+Clean Flash from custom ROM with OSS vendor build (OSS):
 1. Reboot to Recovery
 2. Wipe Dalvik/ART Cache, Data, and Cache on Advanced Wipe
 3. Flash ROM